Yandex Cloud

 1. Create a data stream in Data Streams.

 2. Send test data to this stream.
-Use data from the vehicle sensors in JSON format as a message:
+Use the vehicle sensor data in JSON format as the message:

 {